j-sieben/FSM/.ai/architecture-map.md

 - Installation order matters: subtype, class registration, metadata, generated constants, then concrete handlers/business logic.
 - PIT is an external dependency for logging/assertions and translations; UTL_TEXT is required by `FSM_ADMIN` for generation.
 - Monitoring is centrally defined but locally invoked. `FSM_MONITOR` never calls consuming schemas and never instantiates concrete FSM types.
+- Scheduler jobs are optional objects of consuming schemas.
+The scripts in `FSM/install_scripts/optional/` are not called by standard installation and create monitor jobs disabled so that activation remains an explicit local decision.